Self Massage: When a Massage

 Oil or Lotion for Glide

-Use a little massage lotion or oil to create a “glide”.
+Use some massage lotion or oil to create a “glide”.
 Any kind of lotion, cooking, or body oil will work.
 You don’t have to buy anything fancy.
 Just use what you have in your home.
 When doing a self massage seek to massage the whole muscle from one end to the other if you can reach.
 You don’t have to know anatomy.
 Basically, work from one joint to the next.
 Hip to knee, shoulder to elbow, elbow to wrist and so on.

 Here's How